 Euptoieta Claudia is best known as a southeastern U.S. species.
 We have many fritillary species here and in the western United States.
 It will be awhile before I have western ones safe and secure in my Neumade cabinet of slides.

 This has been a good Spring for Nymphalis Antiopa.
 These Mourning Cloak Butterflies are plentiful along the trails in Frick Park.
 They favor trails that cut through a forest.
 Today Petra (my black russian terrier) had just left the Frick Off Leash Exercise Area, when we saw a young Mourning Cloak butterfly flying at the forest edge.
 It responded to us by flying up into a cherry tree blanketed with sensational blooms.
-I thought about how this butterfly depends heavily on scat only to realize that it sipping on nectar from cherry flowers.
+I thought about how this butterfly depends heavily on scat only to realize that it was sipping on nectar from cherry flowers.
 Petra and I waited there for at least 2 minutes.
 Yes, it was still methodically and slowly moving from flower to flower.
 Mourning Cloaks are not that predictable!

 This image is of a different Mourning Cloak butterfly, at Raccoon Creek State Park in southwestern Pennsylvania.
-It’s late Spring and the yellow marginal bands are scrumchis-looking.
+It’s late Spring and the yellow marginal bands are scrumptious-looking.
 There’s no northeastern butterfly like the Mourning Cloak.
 I want you to notice those two blue spots on its left forewing, as sweet as they are.
 I LOVE those Sky Blue spots.
 I do.

 One of my short term goals for these coming weeks is to capture an image of a Mourning Cloak that is better than those that I already have.
 Nuts, huh?

 In the last year I’ve walked down streets in Pittsburgh, PA; Savannah, GA; Irvine, CA; Brooklyn, NY; Jerusalem, Israel and New York, NY.
 People watching is quite interesting.
-I always see an infinite number of faces, shapes, dress, types of walk, etc. You never know who you will see next.
+I always see an infinite number of faces, shapes, dresses, types of walk, etc. You never know who you will see next.
 Will they exchange glances?
 Will they greet you with a “Hello!”
 Will they reciprocate your joy of living, joy of experiencing live in its fullest, and for the near future, joy of your freedom from chaos, mayhem and evil?

 So it is when you move through a habitat to find and photograph butterflies.
 You already know most of them, and they don’t vary much from one to the next, until?
 Well this female caught my eye while I was photographing the site of an 800 year old, excavated synagogue in Ein Gedi, Israel.
 It was a tiny butterfly; her proboscis was actively collecting nectar from this bush, and she tolerated my careful approach.
 Azanus Ubaldus populations are found from the Dead Sea south to the tip of the Sinai Peninsula and then along the western coast of the Sinai (D. Benyamini, A Field Guide to the Butterflies of Israel).
-Moments later, She’s gone!
+Moments later, she is gone!